Algebraic entropy of amenable group actions: Applications

 \subsection{Stable finiteness}

-Recall that a {\em concrete category} is a pair $(\mathfrak C,\ F:\mathfrak C\to \mathrm{Set})$, where $\mathfrak C$ is a category and $F$ is a fatihful functor to the category of sets.
-In a concrete category one says that a morphism $\phi$ is injective (resp., surjective, bijective) if so is the map $F(\phi)$.
-An object $X$ of $\C$ is said to be {\em hopfian} if any surjective endomorphism of $X$ is bijective.
-Such notion is usually introduced in categories of (Abelian) groups, rings, modules, or topological spaces.

-Our interest in hopficity, comes from the following observation.
-Recall that a ring $R$ is {\em directly finite} if $xy=1$ implies $yx=1$ for all $x,y\in R$.
-Furthermore, $R$ is {\em stably finite} if the ring $\Mat_k(R)$ of $k\times k$ square matrices with coefficients in $R$, is directly finite for all $k\in \N_+$. \begin{lemma} Given a ring $R$ and a positive integer $k$, the following are equivalent: \begin{enumerate}[\rm (1)] \item $R^k_R$ is hopfian (as a right $R$-module); \item ${}_RR^k$ is hopfian (as a left $R$-module); \item $\Mat_k(R)$ is directly finite. \end{enumerate} \end{lemma}
+Let $R$ be a ring.
+Recall from the introduction that a left $R$-module $M$ is said to be {\em hopfian} if any of its surjective endomorphisms is bijective.
+Recall also that a ring $R$ is {\em directly finite} if $xy=1$ implies $yx=1$ for all $x,y\in R$.
+Furthermore, $R$ is {\em stably finite} if the ring $\Mat_k(R)$ of $k\times k$ square matrices with coefficients in $R$, is directly finite for all $k\in \N_+$.\\ The following lemma gives a natural connection between stable finiteness and Hopficity: \begin{lemma} Given a ring $R$ and a positive integer $k$, the following are equivalent: \begin{enumerate}[\rm (1)] \item $R^k_R$ is hopfian (as a right $R$-module); \item ${}_RR^k$ is hopfian (as a left $R$-module); \item $\Mat_k(R)$ is directly finite. \end{enumerate} \end{lemma}